Taegeuk Sam Jang

-Taegek Sam Jang is the third of eight taekwondo forms practiced by the Kukkiwon and the World Taekwondo Federation.
+Taegeuk Sam Jang is the third of eight taekwondo forms practiced by the Kukkiwon and the World Taekwondo Federation.
 A form, or poomsae (also romanized as pumsae or poomse), is a choreographed pattern of defense-and-attack motions.
 Taegeuk Sam Jang is often (but not universally) practiced by students of Kukkiwon/WTF-style taekwondo with rank of 6th geup.
 Sixth geup students of Kukkiwon/WTF-style taekwondo practice this form in order to advance to the next rank (5th geup).